 These adhesives and glue will work in the fixing of jackets made of leather, repairing leather shoes and pin-hole tears on wallets and any other torn leather fabric.
 You can also use these glues to do a repair on your leather couch.
 Put some glue on each side of the leather surface and put them together.
 If the glue used has a fast drying and curing time, then you can use them immediately.
-However, if you use contact cement, you will have to wait for some longer period like 10 to 15 minutes before you bond the two surfaces.
+However, if you use contact cement, you will have to wait for a longer period like 10 to 15 minutes before you bond the two surfaces.
 The bond created using contact cement cannot be adjusted later.

 Gluing Leather to Wood